GPla/jinja2-embedded/README.rst

 The main problem with the current `PackageLoader <https://jinja.palletsprojects.com/en/3.0.x/api/#jinja2.PackageLoader>`_ is that it can only load templates from packages which are installed and materialized as directories.
 However, when using a bundler from above, the resources, i.e., templates, are embedded into the executable.
-Thus, the `PackageLoader` will throw the following exception: `The package was not installed in a way that PackageLoader understands`.
+Thus, the :code:`PackageLoader` will throw the following exception: :code:`The package was not installed in a way that PackageLoader understands`.

-The `EmbeddedPackageLoader` from this package fixes this problem and required minimal changes.
+The :code:`EmbeddedPackageLoader` from this package fixes this problem and required minimal changes.
-Under the hood, we utilize the `Loader` and `ResourceReader` implementation of the package provided through `importlib <https://docs.python.org/3/library/importlib.html>`_.
+Under the hood, we utilize the :code:`Loader` and :code:`ResourceReader` implementation of the package provided through `importlib <https://docs.python.org/3/library/importlib.html>`_.
-For example, `PyOxidizer <https://github.com/indygreg/PyOxidizer>`_ implements this functionality with the `oxidized-importer <https://pypi.org/project/oxidized-importer/>`_ package.
+Thereby, the :code:`EmbeddedPackageLoader` will work when the package is normally installed as directory and in an embedded environment.

 How to use
 ^^^^^^^^^^

-Two changes necessary.
+Two changes are necessary.
-First, change `PackageLoader` to `EmbeddedPackageLoader`:
+First, change :code:`PackageLoader` to :code:`EmbeddedPackageLoader`:

 .. code::